sebasrock156/Acer-Aspire-5749-Hackintosh/README.md

 <details>

-- 3D Acceleration ❌ (Enable it with OCLP 0.6.5 or 0.6.8; for now I'm testing if this really works; newer versions crash the screen)
+- 3D Acceleration ❌ (For now, OCLP breaks the iGPU)

 - HDMI ❌ (Enable it with OCLP)